-Cut the onion, garlic, and chili peppers into small pieces and fry for about 5 minutes in a saucepan with the olive oil.
+Cut the onion, garlic, and chilli peppers into small pieces and fry for about five minutes in a saucepan with the olive oil.

-Add the bell pepper cubes and fry for 2 minutes.
+Add the bell pepper cubes and fry for two minutes.

 Add the vegetable stock.
 Let the vegetables cook on low heat for about 15 minutes.